Frequently Asked Questions about JMU’s Project Management Certificate

 Depending on your situation, waiting until a future JMU Project Management certificate program may be the wiser choice.
-However, as more companies look for employees with project management certification, you may want to consider Project Management Institute’s CAPM® (Certified Associate in Project Management).
-For the CAPM® examination, Project Management Institute only requires 23 education hours in project management — no work hours are necessary.
+However, as more companies look for experienced employees with project management certification, you may want to consider Project Management Institute’s CAPM® (Certified Associate in Project Management).
+For the CAPM® examination, Project Management Institute only requires 23 education hours in project management — no documented work hours are necessary.
 And completing JMU’s Project Management certificate earns you 35 education hours: more than enough for the CAPM® now and just enough for the PMP® exam later.

-Some familiarity with project management, or experience working on a team led by a project manager, is highly recommended.
+Some direct work experience as a project manager, or experience working on a team led by a project manager, is highly recommended.
 JMU’s Project Management program is not a beginner-level course.